 The nodes that time out will rebroadcast packets.

-In addition, each relay node cancels its rebroadcast when it overhears the transmission of the packet from a node with a higher priority than itself
+In addition, each relay node cancels its rebroadcast when it overhears the transmission of the packet from a node with a higher priority than itself.

 before its timer expires, thereby preventing the increase of redundant packets.

-These results show that in opportunistic routing protocols, the priority determination algorithm directly impacts communication performance.
+These results show that in opportunistic routing protocols, the priority-determination algorithm directly affects the communication performance.

-Opportunistic Multi-Hop Routing for Wireless
+Opportunistic multi-hop routing for wireless

-Networks (ExOR) \cite{16} has been proposed as a typical opportunistic routing protocol.
-It determines the priority of relay nodes by using an original Expected Transmission Cost (ETX) \cite{21}.
-However, this newly devised way to calculate the ETX value has a problem in that it does not take into account the random and fast mobility nature of nodes, which is a characteristic of VANETs nodes.\par
+networks (ExOR) \cite{16} have been proposed as typical opportunistic routing protocols.
+It determines the priority of relay nodes by using the original expected transmission cost (ETX) \cite{21}.
+However, this newly devised method for calculating the ETX value has a problem in that it does not take into account the random and fast mobility nature of nodes, which is a characteristic of VANET nodes.\par

 Therefore, LSGO devised a new ETX value suitable for VANETs.
-In LSGO, the ETX value is used as a metric to determine the priority, which improvea the packet delivery ratio (PDR) and reduces the end-to-end delay.
+In LSGO, the ETX value is used as a metric to determine the priority, which improves the packet delivery ratio (PDR) and reduces the end-to-end delay.

-In the Collision Aware Opportunistic Routing Protocol (SCAOR) \cite{22}, to prevent packet collision that degrades network performance, node density is added as a metric in the priority determination.
+In the collision-aware opportunistic routing protocol (SCAOR) \cite{22}, node density is added as a metric in the priority determination to prevent packet collisions that degrade network performance.

-As a result, performance is improved compared to LSGO and EXOR in a highway deployment environment.
+As a result, the performance is improved compared with LSGO and EXOR in a highway deployment environment.

-In the Hybrid Opportunistic and Position-based Routing protocol for
+In the hybrid opportunistic and position-based routing protocol (OPBR) for VANETs

-vehicular

-ad-hoc networks (OPBR) \cite{23}, to solve the problem of delay increase when the packet does not reach the relay node, OPBR infers the link breakage of the neighboring node from the location information gathered from the neighboring nodes.
+\cite{23}, to solve the problem of delay increase when the packet does not reach the relay node, OPBR infers the link breakage of the neighboring node from the location information gathered from the neighboring nodes.

-However, one common issue in all of these protocols is that they do not take shadowing into account.
+However, a common issue in all of these protocols is that they do not consider shadowing.

-This problem makes these protocols overestimate their communication performance.
+This problem causes these protocols to overestimate communication performance.
 In Section \ref{LSGO}, we examine the impact of shadowing on the communication performance of LSGO using simulations.

 \subsection{Shadowing fading}

-When designing routing protocols for VANETs, many papers consider fast mobility of nodes, deviating node density, and link instability.
+When designing routing protocols for VANETs, many studies consider the fast mobility of nodes, deviating node density, and link instability.

-However, VANETs are often assumed to be deployed in urban environments, therefore it is essential to design routing protocols that consider the effects of shadowing.
+However, VANETs are often assumed to be deployed in urban environments; therefore, it is essential to design routing protocols that consider the effects of shadowing.

-As shown in Figure \ref{fig:Gray-Zone}, the 802.11p channel commonly used in VANETs has a lower packet delivery ratio (PDR) in real-world measurements in the gray-zone \cite{17} located on the side of the streets due to the influence of buildings.
+As shown in Figure \ref{fig:Gray-Zone}, the 802.11p channel commonly used in VANETs has a lower packet delivery ratio (PDR) in real-world measurements in the gray zone \cite{17} located on the side of the streets because of the influence of buildings.

 \begin{figure}[!ht]